The Pure Theory of Law

 Kelsen’s academic publications span over almost seven decades in which he published dozens of books and hundreds of articles.
 Only about a third of this vast literature has been translated to English.
 Kelsen’s two most important books on the pure theory of law are the first edition of his Reine Rechtslehre, published in 1934 and recently (2002) translated.
 The second edition, which Kelson published in 1960 (translated in 1967) is a considerably extended version of the first edition.
 In addition, most of the themes in these two books also appear in Kelsen’s General Theory of Law and State.
 These three works are cited in text as follows:

-For a complete list of Kelsen's publications that have appeared in English see the Appendix to H. Kelsen, General Theory of Norms (M. Hartney trans.)
-Oxford, 1991, pp. 440–454.
+For a complete list of Kelsen’s publications that have appeared in English see the Appendix to H. Kelsen, General Theory of Norms, M. Hartney (trans.), Oxford: Oxford University Press, 1991, pp. 440–454.

 - Marmor, A., 2001, Objective Law and Positive Values, Oxford: Oxford University Press.

-- –––, forthcoming, Philosophy of Law, The Princeton Series in the Foundations of Contemporary Philosophy (S. Soames ed.), Chapter 1, Princeton: Princeton University Press.
+- –––, 2011, Philosophy of Law, The Princeton Series in the Foundations of Contemporary Philosophy (S. Soames ed.), Chapter 1, Princeton: Princeton University Press.

-- Paulson, S., 2002, Introduction to Kelsen's Introduction to the Problems of Legal Theory, p. xvii, Oxford: Clarendon Press.
+- Paulson, S., 2002, Introduction to Kelsen’s Introduction to the Problems of Legal Theory, Oxford: Clarendon Press, p. xvii.

 [Please contact the author with suggestions.]